IABTechLab/uid2docs/docs/sharing/sharing-implementing.md

 - The **sender**, who sends encrypted UID2 tokens to an authorized sharing participant.
 - The **receiver**, an authorized sharing participant who receives the encrypted UID2 tokens and decrypts them.

->NOTE: If you are a publisher, and have no other role, the steps on this page are not applicable to you.
-Instead, see [Sharing for Publishers](sharing-publishers.md).
+>NOTE: If you are a publisher who is sharing UID2 tokens in the bid stream, see [Sharing for Publishers](sharing-publishers.md).

 ## Sharing Steps: Summary

 At a very high level, the following are the steps to set up and configure sharing:

 1. All users must set up an account and configure sharing options.
-See [Steps to Implement Sharing: Account Setup](#steps-to-implement-sharing-account-setup).
+See [Steps to Implement Sharing: UID2 Portal Account Setup](#steps-to-implement-sharing-uid2-portal-account-setup).

 2. To implement sharing in your code, choose from the following, depending on the integration option you're using: